Catholic devotions: Background

 Various unapproved acts such as the promotion of chain letters that contain prayers or the belief that the use of a statue of Saint Joseph can speed up the sale of a house have been discouraged as non-pious, superstitious and against Catholic values.
 In general, acts and beliefs that aim at the manipulation of divine power for specific gainful purposes are always condemned as contrary to Catholic devotional practices.

 Novenas

+A novena is a nine-day period of private or public prayer to obtain a special grace, for a specific intention, or in preparation for a feast.
+It is often prayed to ask for God's help through the intercession of a saint.

+The practice of novenas traditionally derives from the nine days spent in prayer by the Apostles and Disciples together with Mary from the Ascension until the Descent of the Holy Spirit on Pentecost.
+This is considered to have been the first novena.
+Early Christians observed a nine-day mourning period following the death of a loved one.
+Later, that tradition would be followed by a Mass offered for the repose of the soul.
+This practice continues today, as an example in the form of the novemdiales, observed upon the death of a Pope.
+In the Middle Ages, especially in Spain and France, novenas were prayed before Christmas to symbolize Christ’s nine months in the womb, later evolving into devotions for feast preparation or seeking a saint’s intercession.

 The Pentecost Novena to the Holy Spirit is traditionally prayed especially during the nine days between the Ascension Thursday and Pentecost.
-The practice of novenas derives from the nine days spent in prayer by the Apostles and Disciples together with Mary from the Ascension until the Descent of the Holy Spirit on Pentecost.
-This is considered to have been the first novena.
 It is generally prayed for an increase of the Seven gifts of the Holy Spirit.

 The Novena to the Holy Trinity generally includes the Gloria Patri, although the other prayers may be used.

 Another pious practice is St. Andrew's Christmas Novena.
 It is not prayed to Saint Andrew, but commences on his feast day, November 30 and continues until Christmas.